Tet (company): Lattelecom TV

-Interactive TV/Helio iTV
+Interactive TV/Tet TV

-Lattelecom Interactive TV, soon to be known as Helio iTV, is a high-definition television service that provides diverse functionality, such as virtual rent a video, timeshift, recording of programmes and films, etc. The Interactive TV signal is transmitted over a broadband Internet connection that enables access to both the Internet and TV using a single wire (telephone line).
+Lattelecom Interactive TV, now known as Tet TV, is a high-definition television service that provides diverse functionality, such as virtual rent a video, time shift, recording of programmes and films, etc. The Interactive TV signal is transmitted over a broadband Internet connection that enables access to both the Internet and TV using a single wire (telephone line).

-Digital Terrestrial TV/Helio vTv
+Digital Terrestrial TV/Virszemes Tet TV

 As of the early part of 2009 and after having won the Ministry of Transport of the Republic of Latvia tender, Lattelecom jointly with the Latvian State Radio and Television Centre (LVRTC) made transition from analogue to digital TV broadcasting system.

 Lattelecom Terrestrial TV enabled digital over-the-air broadcasting of TV signals that can be received using an indoor or external aerial.
 Terrestrial TV provides free access to all national and other free channels of the country.

-Tet+
+Tet TV+

 Online television has been available in Latvia since 2010, when it was made public in test mode.
 Currently Online television is available in Latvia only.

 Internet television on mobile devices has been available since March 2012.
 It is the first television service in Latvia that enables watching television not only at a time and place convenient to the client, but on various devices – PC, tablet computer and smartphone.

 In 2016, Lattelecom launched an online streaming service and an entertainment platform Shortcut.